 We were approached by the land owner, a songwriter musician and small time property developer, who already had an approved one lot into three subdivision.
 The approval showed the stormwater pipe passing through a substantial stone retaining wall.
 It’s doubtful that whoever did the design actually visited the site.
 To implement the design would require partial demolition and then re-construction of this wall.
 A simple re-design organised by us avoided this.

-Arnott St., Kedron – Potential Disaster Avoided
+Arnott St., Kedron – Mistakes Avoided

-Lawson St Morningside – Cost overuns avoided – substantial time savings
+Lawson St Morningside – Cost overruns avoided

 The partners of this project, an engineer and an accountant, came to us with a DA in place and with BA plans and hydraulics etc ready to be lodged for BA for 4 home units and 2 town houses.
 On review of the plans we were able to identify a number of areas that would have generated variations in any building contract.
 Variations are costly and besides adding to cost invariably cause delays as well.
 Changes were made to the plans prior to lodgement for BA and the project was built without any variations whatsoever.

-Fisher St., East Brisbane – massive $$$$ savings allowed job to proceed
+Fisher St., East Brisbane – $250,000 savings allowed job to proceed

-Mandana St., Holland Park West -sometimes a back door approach brings results – Saving = $13,000
+Mandana St Holland Park West - Saving $13,000

 Oakwal Tce Windsor – Saving = $11,300